MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-externalname-property.md

 ---
 title: "ExternalName Property"
-description: "Specifies the name of the original table in the external database.

-Specify this property if the original name is different from the name that you specify in the Name property.
-This means that you can use a different name for the table." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Specifies the name of the original table in the external database." ms.author: solsen ms.custom: na ms.date: 06/23/2021